Definition of Balance Sheet Ratios

-Balance sheet ratio analysis is one of the key milestones of fundamental analysis of the company by making use of the information available in its financial statements typically in the balance sheet to set up the relationship between different components of a company’s financial position.
+Balance sheet ratio analysis is one of the key milestones of the company’s fundamental analysis by using the information available in its financial statements, typically in the balance sheet, to set up the relationship between different components of a company’s financial position.

-Balance sheet ratio analysis primarily aims at the process of comparing various line items of the balance sheet pertaining to a business.
+Balance sheet ratio analysis primarily aims to compare various line items of the balance sheet pertaining to a business.
 It is targeted to evaluate various metrics required to understand the performance of the company using aspects like components of assets, liabilities and shareholders equity.
-Typically a balance sheet ratio will either include two classes of assets or assets and liabilities or assets and shareholder’s equity or liability and shareholder’s equity.
+A balance sheet ratio will typically include two classes of assets or assets and liabilities or assets and shareholder’s equity or liability and shareholder’s equity.

 Types of Balance Sheet Ratios